Pretty-Good-Freedom-Tech/grapevine-modular-structure/APIs/json-schemas/README.md

 JSON Schemas
 =====

 This is a compendium of the various json schemas that will be used across APIs.
+At some point each json schema will be stored in a nostr note and addressed by naddr, authored by a PGFT or brainstorm npub, as per the tapestry protocol.
+Eventually, the task of maintaining each naddr will be taken over by your grapevine.

 ## interpretation protocol paramater schemas